 Mercy just Completed her First Year of her 2 Years Hospitality Diploma

-Notwithstanding her new found joy in education and pursuit for a better life, she reminds me that she still has a court process that she is eagerly waiting for.
-Her next hearing is set to be in the month of September 2019.
+Notwithstanding her newly found joy in education and pursuit for a better life, she reminds me that she still has an ongoing court process.
+Her previous hearing was on the month of September 2019.
 Mercy states that she would not have been where she is with her legal pursuit if it were not for the continued support of CDTD since the beginning of her court process in 2018.
-She particularly mentioned the overwhelming support she receives from staff members who always accompany her to the court sessions.
+She particularly mentioned the overwhelming support she receives from Case Workers who always accompany her to the court sessions.
 She also receives psychosocial support that aides in healing from her bitter past.

 When asked on what her advice would be to employees who are mistreated by their employers as she was, her answer was filled with hope and faith.